-- I. the scheme is sensitive to its setting, within the conservation area and its close proximity to the countryside; - II. the visual impact of the development from the Churchyard and the Berry is minimised.
-A developer would need to prepare a Heritage Assessment. - III. the development minimises the loss of existing trees and hedges and includes additional planting and other measures to protect Priority Habitat on western boundary and improve ecological connections the area, including the provision of green infrastructure enhancements to ensure a net gain in biodiversity; - IV. vehicular access is provided from a single point with visibility splays appropriate to the speed of traffic;
+- I. the scheme is sensitive to its setting, within the conservation area and its close proximity to the countryside; - II. the visual impact of the development from the Churchyard and the Berry is minimised.A Heritage Assessment would be taken into account. - III. the development minimises the loss of existing trees and hedges and includes additional planting and other measures to protect Priority Habitat on the western boundary and improve ecological connections in the area, including the provision of green infrastructure enhancements to ensure a net gain in biodiversity; - IV. vehicular access is provided from a single point with visibility splays appropriate to the speed of traffic; - V. sufficient parking spaces for residents and their visitors are provided within the site;